OlguD/Ensta-REST/README.md

 - [ ] Edit Biography, Display Name
 - [ ] Fetch Your Email, Gender, Birthday, etc.

-# Coming soon...
-We're working hard on drafting the first ever release of this REST API.
-Stay tuned!
+We're working hard to add more and more features to this REST API.
+Stay Tuned!